 - Students must perform other job-related duties as requested by management.

 To apply, students must submit the following documents:

 - A one-page cover letter briefly describing your interest in the related field or department you are interested in working.

-- A letter of recommendation from a teacher, principal, counselor or employer.
+- Two letters of recommendation.
+One must be from a school counselor verifying GPA.
+One from a teacher, principal, counselor or employer.

 Interviews for students being considered for the work study program will be conducted at Coastal Electric Cooperative in mid-May.
 If selected for an interview, students will be notified in advance.
 For more information about this program, students may email Human Resources at firstname.lastname@example.org.